sp9wpn/freq_cycler/readme.txt

 1. dxlAPRS does not provide /tmp/sonde.csv, so to extract information about locally received sondes, freq_cycler needs to read log by local udpgate4.
-You need to use at least level 2 logging in udpgate4, eg. -l 2:/tmp/udpgate.log Use -udplog <file> parameter to point freq_cycler to this log file.
+You need to use level 0 logging in udpgate4, ie. -l 0:/tmp/udpgate.log Use -udplog <file> parameter to point freq_cycler to this log file.

 2. As dxlAPRS does not decode PilotSondes, remove relevant section from the config file [sonde_pilotsonde].